Summer in Leones valley

 All top 10 findings.
 Global fire emissions database.

-Its probably too late, as the climate disaster is here and the total climate meltdown cannot be stopped.
+1. It’s probably too late, as the climate disaster is here and the total climate meltdown cannot be stopped.

 And climate adaptation is virtually impossible.